sirigadipudi/sirigadipudi/projects.md

 ---
 This is my portfolio of significant research projects.
 Feel free to reach out to me with any questions or comments.

+# Research at Northeastern University
+As an AI Master's student at Khoury College of Computer Sciences, my work can be segregated into 3 sub-research groups
+## [AISkunkWorks@NEU](https://github.com/aiskunks/AI_Research) (Volunteer Research Student Club)
+1. Best Practices to implement DC-GAN (Deep Convolutional Generative Adversarial Networks).
+This work primarily focuses on various challenges that come with training a DC-GAN for procedural content generation.
+The work also concentrates on training tricks and architectural recommendations for an efficient model on a personal laptop.
+The research paper and code can be found [here](https://github.com/aiskunks/AI_Research/tree/main/dc-gan-best-practices)
+2. Implementation of Progressively Growing GAN in keras.
+This work maily attempts to implement progressively growing GAN architectural training.
+This work is an extension to DC-GANs as it follows the path of best practices to train a GAN effectively.
+The project is open-sourced [here](https://github.com/aiskunks/AI_Research/tree/main/growing-gan-best-practices)

+3. Denoising Diffusion Model architecure with Markov Additive Noise Process.
+This work is the state-of-the-art implementation of denoising model in PyTorch.
+Our work has generated hyper-realisitic fake images of animals and human faces.
+The results can be found [here](https://github.com/aiskunks/AI_Research/tree/main/diffusion-model-best-practices)

+## AI for Health (Research Scientist)
+1. Prediction of efficacy and Overall survivability of drugs using state-of-the-art data interpretation models.
+This work is being carried out remotely for Northeastern Seattle Campus.

 # Research at Indian Space Research Organization
 As a scientist at National Remote Sensing Center, ISRO, my primary research interest includes deep learning, image processing, data analysis, and natural language processing.